Timebutt/magicq-manual/docs/pc.md

     </p>
 </div>
 <div class="section">
-    ## 3.6.&nbsp;Copy and paste to external applications via the clipboard
+    ## 3.6.
+Copy and paste to external applications via the clipboard
     <p>MagicQ now supports copying and pasting to external applications such as Word, Excel and text editors.</p>
     <p>
         On the toolbar select Edit, Copy or press the short cut key CTRL C. The item at the cursor position in the focused window, or